fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// Kick AI Survivor bots if numbers of survivors has exceeded the certain value. (does not kick real player, minimum is 4) l4d_multislots_max_survivors "4"

+		// Total survivors allowed on the server.
+If numbers of survivors reached limit, no any new bots would be created.
+		// Must be greater then or equal to 'l4d_multislots_max_survivors' l4d_multislots_limit_survivors "10"

 		// If 1, Spawn 5+ survivor bots when round starts.
 (Numbers depends on Convar l4d_multislots_max_survivors) l4d_multislots_spawn_survivors_roundstart "0"